-- the fair value of the consideration transferred in exchange for control of the company, including any additions to the price, plus the value of the minority interests in the acquired company and, for a business combination performed in steps, plus the fair value at the acquisition date of the purchaser's previously held investment in the acquired company, with the corresponding revaluation via the income statement: and - the fair value of identifiable assets and liabilities acquired at the acquisition date.
+- the fair value of the consideration transferred in exchange for control of the company, including any purchase price supplements, plus the value of the minority interests in the acquired company and, for a business combination performed in steps, plus the acquisition date fair value of the purchaser's previously held investment in the acquired company, with the corresponding revaluation via the income statement; and - the fair value of identifiable assets and liabilities acquired at the acquisition date.

 Any purchase price supplements for business combinations are thus valued at fair value at the acquisition date.
 After the acquisition date, they are measured at fair value through profit or loss, unless the reason for the adjustment is related to a situation existing prior to the acquisition of which the purchaser was not aware.
-Following a one-year period from the acquisition date, any change in fair value is posted to
+Following a one-year period from the acquisition date, any change in fair value is posted to income.